tsawler/go-microservices/README.md

 This is the source code for the Udemy course **Working with Microservices and Go**.
 This project consists of a number of loosely coupled microservices, all written in Go:

+- broker-service: an optional single entry point to connect to all services from one place (accepts JSON)
 - authentication-service: authenticates users against a Postgres database (accepts JSON)
-- logger-service: logs important events to a MongoDB database (accepts RPC)
+- logger-service: logs important events to a MongoDB database (accepts RPC and JSON)
-- broker-service: an optional single entry point to connect to all services from one place (accepts JSON)
 - queue-listener-service: consumes messages from amqp (RabbitMQ) and initiates actions based on payload
 - mail-service: sends email (accepts JSON)